Analysis | The irony of Elise Stefanik and Texas’s lieutenant governor amplifying white replacement theory

 One of the features of debating immigration in the United States is that it’s fairly easy to pick out very specific examples of hypocrisy on the subject.
 For example, there are not, to my knowledge, a lot of Native Americans with the last names of “Patrick” or “Stefanik.”
 The former name is of Irish ancestry and the latter Polish — both national groups that were part of large surges to the United States and both part of groups that were then derided as problematic for the cohesiveness of the nation.

 A century ago, the country was at the tail end of decades of largely unrestricted immigration.
-About 1-in-8 Americans was an immigrant, generally from Europe.
+About 1 in 8 Americans were immigrants, generally from Europe.
 That was particularly true of the Irish who, pushed west by the potato famine in the mid-1800s, soon became the most populous immigrant group in most eastern states.
 You can see how much immigration revolved around Irish arrivals in the graph below.
 In 1850, a bit under half of all foreign-born residents of the United States had come from that country.
 Polish immigrants also began arriving in large numbers in the late 19th century, constituting a larger percentage of foreign-born residents in the first half of the 20th (in part because of migration caused by the World Wars).

 Both groups triggered blowback.
 The Irish were often pilloried and, at times, barred explicitly from employment.
 This was in part because of their religion; native-born Protestants were wary of an influx of Catholics.
 Polish immigrants were lumped in with Italians (like Carlson’s ancestors) and other Eastern European migrants and often considered unintelligent (hence the jokes) or dirty.
-At the time, the concept of “White” applied largely to northern Europeans and Anglo-Saxons; only slowly did the Irish and Eastern Europeans come to join that group.
+At the time, the concept of “White” applied largely to Northern Europeans and Anglo-Saxons; only slowly did the Irish and Eastern Europeans come to join that group.

 You see where this is going.
 To a resident of the United States in 1850, this surge of migrants from Ireland or Eastern Europe may have seemed threatening, something that would trigger an unacceptable shift in what and who America was.
-But, over time, they were simply part of the fabric of the country, with their descendants being born American citizens and, further down the line, earning elected office in state and federal government.
+But, over time, they simply became part of the fabric of the country, with their descendants being born American citizens and, further down the line, earning elected office in state and federal government.
 By now, no one would blink at a lieutenant governor named “Patrick.”

-It’s less clear how they’d feel about one named “Goeb" — Patrick’s last name at birth.
-Goeb is of German origin, an immigrant group that made up as much as 30 percent of the foreign-born population in the second half of the 19th century.
-He adopted “Patrick” after college as he sought a career in broadcasting which, of course, tells a story of its own.
+It’s less clear how they would feel about one named “Goeb” — Patrick’s last name at birth.
+The origin of Goeb is German, an immigrant group that made up as much as 30 percent of the foreign-born population in the second half of the 19th century.
+He adopted “Patrick” after college as he sought a career in broadcasting — which, of course, tells a story of its own.
 His new last name was easy to pronounce and inoffensive, thanks to a century of Irish assimilation.

 It is true that there are more immigrants coming to the United States now each year than there were 100 years ago.
 It is also true that, following revisions to immigration law in the late 1960s, the birthplaces of America’s foreign-born population have shifted from Europe to Latin America and Asia.